-Whether or not you have a designated room or space for your homeschool, having all your primary materials in an easy-to-access place is crucial for maintaining homeschool organization.
+Having all your primary materials in an easy-to-access place is crucial for maintaining homeschool organization.
+Whether or not you have a designated room or space for your homeschool or not.
 If possible, have a bookshelf assigned just for homeschooling materials such as curriculum, books, file folders, tablets/laptops, art supplies, etc. Having this space and keeping it neat will go a long way in keeping you organized.

 Create a Homeschool Morning Basket